 Prior to the completion of the IPO in October 2016, there was no public market for our common stock.
 Although our common stock is listed on The Nasdaq Global Select Market, an active public market for our common stock may not be maintained.
 If an active public market for our common stock is not maintained, the trading price and liquidity of our common stock will be materially and adversely affected.
-If there is a thin trading market or "float" for our common stock, the market price for our common stock may fluctuate significantly more than the stock market as a whole.
 Without a large float, our common stock is less liquid than the securities of companies with broader public ownership and, as a result, the trading prices of our common stock may be more volatile.
+The market price for our common stock has fluctuated significantly, ranging from a high of \$24.62 per share to a low of \$1.22 per share during 2019.
 In addition, in the absence of an active public trading market, investors may be unable to liquidate their investment in us.
 In addition, the stock market is subject to significant price and volume fluctuations, and the price of our common stock could fluctuate widely in response to several factors, including:

-• our quarterly or annual operating results;

-- changes in our earnings estimates: - investment recommendations by securities analysts following our business or our industries; - additions or departures of key - personnel; - changes in the business, earnings estimates or market perceptions of our competitors; - our failure to achieve operating results consistent with securities analysts' projections; - changes in industry, general market or economic conditions; and - announcements of legislative or regulatory change.
+- our quarterly or annual operating results: - changes in our earnings - estimates: - investment recommendations by securities analysts following our business or our industries; - · additions or departures of key - personnel; - changes in the business, earnings estimates or market perceptions of our competitors; - our failure to achieve operating results consistent with securities analysts' projections; - changes in industry, general market or economic conditions; - announcements of legislative or regulatory change